zarusz/SlimMessageBus/docs/provider_azure_servicebus.md

 services.AddSlimMessageBus(mbb =>
 {
    // Bus configuration happens here (...)
-   mbb.WithProviderServiceBus(new ServiceBusMessageBusSettings(connectionString));
+   mbb.WithProviderServiceBus(cfg =>
+   {
+      cfg.ConnectionString = connectionString;
+   });
    mbb.AddJsonSerializer();
 });
 ```

-The `ServiceBusMessageBusSettings` has additional settings that allow overriding factories for Azure SB client objects.
+The `ServiceBusMessageBusSettings cfg` has additional settings that allow overriding factories for Azure SB client objects.
 This may be used for some advanced scenarios.

 Since Azure SB supports topics and queues, the SMB needs to know whether to produce (or consume) messages to (from) a topic or a queue.
 This determination is set as part of the bus builder configuration.